 Marking, as we have already examined, is the marking at surface layer, and no material is removed.
 Etching does remove some of the material, but it’ll be 0.001” or less.
 Laser ablation is extremely similar to laser-based engraving, except it is a process that is used to remove a material from a substrate.
 For example, removing paint, rust, dirt, grime, grease, etc. from the surface of a material.

 The depths that can be achieved can vary depending on the needs of the user.

 What are the benefits of laser engraving?

-There are many benefits to laser engraving over other more traditional engraving methods.
+There are many benefits lasers deliver to engraving over other more traditional engraving methods.
 Firstly, it is a much quicker and more efficient process and leaves a more legible engraving.
 It reduces the risk of material deformity too.

 It is a more cost-effective approach, can work with a range of materials, offers its users more font options, and is an environmentally friendly process too.
+Additionally, the engraving can be completed on one laser engraving machine and leaves a burr free finish, so there is no need for a follow-up cleaning/ablation procedure.
 It is easy to see why it has become such a popular process in so many industries around the world!